CSCfi/fairdata-metax-v3/README.md

 You can use enchanted development server with `python manage.py runserver_plus <port-number>`

+If you want to use enhanced interpreter with `runserver_plus`, you can add `--bpython` at the end of runserver_plus command

 ### Accessing the admin panel

 When the development server is running, admin panel can be accessed from `localhost:<port>/admin`.
 Use the credentials generated in the _"Creating superuser"_ part of this readme.